 Palantir is the rare newly public company that shows positive earnings results and has an abundance of cash on its balance sheet.
 Companies looking to pay a dividend need to be profitable and flush with cash in order to distribute a dividend.

 However, Palantir continues to invest the vast majority of its proceeds back into the business.
-Total operating expenses were almost $988 million, nearly triple what they were in the previous quarter.
-The first three quarters of the year saw operating expenses more than doubled.
-This was due to the company increasing its sales and market, research and development and general and administrative budgets to a more reasonable level for a growing and expanding company.
+Total operating expenses were almost $391.4 million, 2% higher than what they were in the previous quarter.
+This was due to the company increasing its sales and market, research and development, and general and administrative budgets to a more reasonable level for a growing and expanding company.

 With high expenses comes a low level of profits, which impacts any possible dividend desire Palantir may have.
-Even though the company was profitable in its first quarter, Palantir is only expected to earn $0.08 this year.
-Earnings-per-share are expected to grow by 50% next year to $0.12.
-If the company wanted to allocate half of next year’s earnings-per-share to a dividend, then shareholders might receive a quarterly dividend of $0.015.
-This equates to a yield of just 0.2% at the current price, which likely wouldn’t fund much appeal among those looking for income.
+Even though the company was profitable in its first quarter, Palantir is only expected to earn $0.17 per share this year.
+Earnings-per-share is expected to grow by 45% next year to $0.24.
+If the company wanted to allocate half of next year’s earnings-per-share to a dividend, then shareholders might receive a quarterly dividend of $0.12.
+This equates to a yield of just 1.7% at the current price, which likely wouldn’t fund much appeal among those looking for income.

 At the same time, investors aren’t flocking to Palantir because of its ability to throw off income.
 The young company is already profitable and seeing an incredible growth rate.
 Any use of capital to pay a paltry dividend would be capital that couldn’t be spent elsewhere.

 Palantir is much better off preserving capital to reinvest in its business.
 The cash on the balance sheet can always be used to make an acquisition or help grow the business in some other way.
 Therefore, we believe it could be at least five to 10 years before Palantir is in a position where initiating a dividend makes sense.